 To Store – Keep in an airtight container or zip lock bag for up to a week or in the freezer for up to 3 months.

-If you liked this recipe, I think you’ll really enjoy these other healthy breakfasts on the blog!
+If you liked this recipe, I think you’ll really enjoy these other Fall recipes on the blog!

-I hope you love this recipe for healthy pumpkin muffins!
-If you make them, I’d love for you to come back and leave a comment and rating so that I know how you like them!
+I hope you love this recipe for easy pumpkin muffins!
+If you make them, I’d love for you to come back and leave a comment and give the recipe a star rating so that I know how you like them!

 Pin these steps to try later.
 Tag @athomeontheprairie on Instagram to share what you’ve made with us!